 Choose any or all answers that suit your needs:

-The relationship between you and your estate lawyer is one of confidence and shared responsibility.
-You will like some things and might not like others because this is a two-way street.
-With Gale Allison's team on your side, you should expect:
+The relationship between you and your mediator is one of confidence and shared responsibility.
+You will like some things and might not like others because this is a winding path through the concerns and issues of all parties to the dispute.
+With Gale Allison between you though, you should expect:

 - Mutual respect and professionalism

-- Wisdom and insight in the specific area of your estate need or issue
+- Wisdom and insight in the specific area of your need or issue

 - Explanations in terms and language you understand